Krakow and Dunajec cycle path

 Day 2nd (Sunday) Krakow - Zab - Zakopane 25-30 km cycling

-Bikes are selected at our cycle hire centre in the middle of the Old Town our tour of Krakow, a former capital of Poland gets underway.
+Bikes are selected at our cycle hire centre and a short tour of Krakow, a former capital of Poland gets underway.
 The city that was once the residence of Polish kings is on the UNESCO World Heritage list and boasts a historic architecture which came through the Second World War unscathed.
 Among Krakow's most important architectural treasures are St Mary's Church with the world-famous altarpiece carved by Veit Stoss; medieval buildings of Jagiellonian University, Poland's oldest university; Wawel Cathedral adjacent to the 11th century Wawel Castle; Europe's largest medieval town square; Kazimierz, the former Jewish quarter; the promenade along the Vistula at the foot of Wawel Castle.
 On our cycle tour we visit the "Planty", attractive gardens laid out around the Old Town on the site of the earlier medieval city walls.

 Day 3rd (Monday) Zakopane - Nowy Targ 46 km cycling, mostly downhill

-Day 4th (Tuesday) Nowy Targ - Niedzica 44 km cycling
+Day 4th (Tuesday) Nowy Targ - Niedzica/Czorsztyn 44 km cycling

 Today we head south and follow the course of the Bialka, a third mountain river flowing into the Dunajec and see its impressive gorge near Nowa Biala.
 On the way we can also take a look at one of Poland's oldest wooden churches at Debno, built around 1500, which has an impressive painted interior.
 We are now in the Spisz region, an area with a rich history and a remarkable folk culture.
 Until 1918 this area was part of Hungary, and for many centuries it was home to several ethnic groups: Gorale and Ruthenians lived in the villages, Germans in the towns and the Hungarian nobility in the castles.
 Following the bank of the reservoir, we reach one of these castles at Niedzica and spend the night in a nearby hotel.

 This is the most spectacular day of the tour.
 We follow the river through Sromowce, a village once famous for the flocks of geese that used to be bred here.
-Soon, at about midday, we cross the border into Slovakia on the bridge for pedestrians and cyclists.
-After cycling to the village of Cerveny Klastor (Red Monastery), above which rise the three peaks of Trzy Korony (Three Crowns), the highest point in the Pieniny range, we have a meal and visit the local museum.
+Soon, at about midday, we cross the border into Slovakia, to the village of Cerveny Klastor (Red Monastery), above which rise the three peaks of Trzy Korony (Three Crowns), the highest point in the Pieniny range.
 We then cycle along the "Pieniny Way", a narrow ledge open only to walkers and cyclists, carved out of breathtaking limestone cliffs that run the entire length of the Dunajec Gorge.
-Unlike the tourists on wooden rafts being steered down the river by Gorale we can stop at any time to take photographs or even to bathe in the river.
 Also very beautiful is the gorge of the Lesnicky Potok, a stream which flows into the Dunajec from the Slovakian side, passing through the sleepy village of Lesnica.
-You can do a little shopping here before it's time to head back into Poland.
-The little spa town of Szczawnica is a pleasant surprise, with its cycle-friendly separate lanes for cyclists.
+You can leave your bike here, take a minibus back to Cerveny Klastor and return with a river raft.
+The spleding spa town of Szczawnica is a pleasant surprise, with its swiss chalet style architecture.
 In the afternoon we ride along the elegant promenade in the valley of the Grajcarek and explore the paths in the upper and lower spa gardens.

-Day 6th (Thursday) Szczawnica - Rytro 55 km cycling
+Day 6th (Thursday) Szczawnica - Rytro/Piwniczna 55 km cycling

 The stretch today leads us through what is known as the "green Dunajec Gorge", where the river passes between two ranges of the Beskids.
 Although there are no limestone cliff walls here, the slopes with their beech woods are still very impressive.
-We soon leave the main road, crossing the river on a suspension bridge to the right bank and making our way between the paths among the farms of the village of Tylmanowa with glimpses of the old barns, granaries and hen-houses though open doors.
+We soon leave the main road, crossing the river on a suspension bridge to the right bank and making our way between the paths among the farms of the village of Tylmanowa with glimpses of the old barns, granaries and hen-houses through open doors.
 We stop for lunch at a guesthouse in Lacko, known for its strong slivovitz, a plum brandy.
 It is also possible to halt alongside fruit gardens on the valley slopes.
-At Golkowice we leave the Dunajec and ride to Rytro, an old feudal village at the foot of castle ruins.
-On our last evening we have a dinner with grilled trout fresh from the river.
+At Golkowice we turn into the valley of Dunajec tributary - Poprad.
+The cycling stage ends in Rytro, an old feudal village at the foot of castle ruins, or further upstream in spa town Piwniczna.

 Day 7th (Friday) Rytro - Krakow 15-25 km cycling

-After breakfast we take a 15 km ride through the Poprad Valley to Stary Sacz, although yo may prolongate the tour and cycle upstream the river to spa town Piwniczna.
-Early afternoon is spent exploring Stary Sacz - the historic little town, one of the most beautiful in southern Poland, cycling through the maze of narrow streets for a feel of the atmosphere of past times.
-2019 Update: We have been using a new route which uses a bridge over the Poprad river built especially for cyclists; This comfortable path leads to Nowy Sacz, another historic town, with a large market square and art-deco houses.
+After breakfast we take a ride down the Poprad Valley.
+Late morning is spent exploring Stary Sacz - the historic little town, one of the most beautiful in southern Poland, cycling through the maze of narrow streets for a feel of the atmosphere of past times.
+Then the new bridge and comfortable cycle path leads to Nowy Sacz, another historic town, with a large market square and art-deco houses.
 A pedestrian zone with variety of restaurants is a perfect place for lunch.
 After lunch we return to Krakow (bus journey about 2 hours).
-Our accommodation for the last night is usually in the same hotel as on the first night, but we will spend the rest of the day in the quiet Kazimierz district, once the Jewish quarter of the city.
+Our accommodation for the last night is usually in the same hotel as on the first night, but we will spend the rest of the day in the vivid Kazimierz district, once the Jewish quarter of the city.
 An evening of Klezmer music brings the tour to a close.

 Day 8 (Saturday)